 Learning/tuning controllers has a great history in robotics.
-Often, this consists of identifying dynamics models [7], [8].
+Often, this consists of identifying dynamics models [10], [11].
 Although system identification is also important for our controller, it is not suitable to enable the robot to optimize its interaction controller parameters in uncertain environments.

-Marco et al. [9] applied (unconstrained) Bayesian optimization to tune the weights of the cost functional of a Linear Quadratic Regulator.
+Marco et al. [12] applied (unconstrained) Bayesian optimization to tune the weights of the cost functional of a linearquadratic regulator.
 They demonstrated this tuning process on balancing an inverted pendulum.
 In contrast to our approach, they do not distinguish between unstable controllers and successful ones, instead, they assign high costs to failures, which, we think, discards the structure of the problem and has disadvantages.
-The work of Schreiter et al. [10] deals on how safety constraints can be included in an active learning process.
+The work of Schreiter et al. [13] deals on how safety constraints can be included in an active learning process.
 Their focus lies on safe exploration, i.e. they try to avoid sampling of parameters that lead to system failures, as they consider them to be dangerous.
-Berkenkamp et al. [11] adhere to a similar spirit.
+Berkenkamp et al. [14] adhere to a similar spirit.
 They optimize the controller gains for a quadrocopter with Bayesian optimization augmented by safety constraints.
 They consider safety constraints like a certain maximum deviation from a reference trajectory.

-The key difference to our approach is that we are interested in successful parameters, that is, we want to find parameters Combined Interaction Force/Task Space Controller, section IV that not only minimize some costs, but simultaneously lead to task success, since manipulation tasks often involve such discrete success signals.
+The key difference to our approach is that we are interested in successful parameters, that is, we want to find parameters that not only minimize some costs, but simultaneously lead to task success, since manipulation tasks often involve such discrete success signals.
 Moreover, we think that optimizing parameters in situations that are inherently afflicted with uncertainties like robots interacting with the environment is much more necessary than to tune well-defined systems like quadrocopters, where the tuning mainly consists of compensating imprecise dynamics models.

 Fig. 1.
-Overview: Autonomic optimization of parameters for combined interaction force/task space controllers with constrained Bayesian optimization.
+Overview: Optimization of parameters for combined interaction force/task space controllers with constrained Bayesian optimization.

 III.
-OVERVIEW: CONSTRAINED BAYESIAN OPTIMIZATION FOR INTERACTION FORCE/TASK SPACE CONTROLLERS
+OVERVIEW: CONSTRAINED BAYESIAN OPTIMIZATION OF INTERACTION FORCE/TASK SPACE CONTROLLERS